 - 5.1 Following the screening stage, if likely significant effects on Natura 2000 sites are unable to be ruled out, the plan-making authority is required under Regulation 102 of the Habitats Regulations 2010 to make an 'Appropriate Assessment' of the implications of the plan for Natura 2000 sites, in view of their conservation objectives.
-EC Guidance states that the Appropriate Assessment should consider the impacts of the plan (either alone or in combination with other projects or plans) on the integrity of Natura 2000 sites with respect to their conservation objectives and to their structure and function. - 5.2 A site's integrity depends on it being able to sustain its 'qualifying features' (i.e. those Annex 1 habitats, Annex II species, and Annex 1 bird populations for which it has been designated) and to ensure their continued viability.
+EC Guidance14 states that the Appropriate Assessment should consider the impacts of the plan (either alone or in combination with other projects or plans) on the integrity of Natura 2000 sites with respect to their conservation objectives and to their structure and function. - 5.2 A site's integrity depends on it being able to sustain its 'qualifying features' (i.e. those Annex 1 habitats, Annex II species, and Annex 1 bird populations for which it has been designated) and to ensure their continued viability.
 A high degree of integrity is considered to exist where the potential to meet a site's conservation objectives is realised and where the site is capable of self-repair and renewal with a minimum of external management support. - 5.3 An Appropriate Assessment has therefore been undertaken for all of the Natura 2000 sites in North East Lincolnshire Borough (+20km) where likely significant from the Pre-submission Draft Local Plan were identified (or were not able to be ruled out) during the screening stage, i.e. the Humber Estuary SAC, SPA and Ramsar site.
-Potential likely significant effects on those sites, either alone or in combination with other policies and proposals, were identified for a number of the Pre-submission Draft Local Plan policies.
-It was concluded during the screening stage that the North East Lincolnshire Local Plan will not result in likely significant effects on Saltfleetby-Theddlethorpe and Gibraltar Point SAC and an Appropriate Assessment does not therefore need to be undertaken for that site. - 5.4 During the Appropriate Assessment stage, a conclusion needs to be reached as to whether or not the policies or site allocations in the Local Plan would adversely affect the integrity of a Natura 2000 site.
-As stated in the EC Guidance, assessing effects on site integrity involves considering whether the predicted impacts of the Local Plan policies (either alone or in combination) have the potential to: - Cause delays to the achievement of conservation objectives for the site. - Interrupt progress towards the achievement of conservation objectives for the site. - Disrupt those factors that help to maintain the favourable conditions of the site. - Interfere with the balance, distribution and density of key species that are the indicators of the favourable condition of the site. - Cause changes to the vital defining aspects (e.g. nutrient balance) that determine how the site functions as a habitat or ecosystem. - Change the dynamics of relationships that define the structure or function of the site (e.g. relationships between soil and water, or animals and plants). - Interfere with anticipated natural changes to the site. - Reduce the extent of key habitats or the population of key species. - Reduce the diversity of the site. - Result in disturbance that could affect the population, density or balance between key species. - Result in fragmentation. - Result in the loss of key features.
+Potential likely significant effects on those sites, either alone or in combination with other policies and proposals, were identified for a number of the Local Plan policies.
+It was concluded during the screening stage that the North East Lincolnshire Local Plan will not result in likely significant effects on Saltfleetby-Theddlethorpe and Gibraltar Point SAC and an Appropriate Assessment did not therefore need to be undertaken for that site. - 5.4 The Appropriate Assessment work presented in this chapter has been updated since it was originally presented in the January 2016 HRA Report for the Pre-Submission Draft Local Plan in order to take into account consultation comments from Natural England and additional work undertaken as a result, and to reflect the modifications that North East Lincolnshire Council is now proposing to make to the Local Plan. - 5.5 During the Appropriate Assessment stage, a conclusion needs to be reached as to whether or not the policies or site allocations in the Local Plan would adversely affect the integrity of a Natura 2000 site.
+As stated in the EC Guidance, assessing effects on site integrity involves considering whether the predicted impacts of the Local Plan policies (either alone or in combination) have the potential to: - Cause delays to the achievement of conservation objectives for the site. - Interrupt progress towards the achievement of conservation objectives for the site. - Disrupt those factors that help to maintain the favourable conditions of the site. - Interfere with the balance, distribution and density of key species that are the indicators of the favourable condition of the site. - Cause changes to the vital defining aspects (e.g. nutrient balance) that determine how the site functions as a habitat or ecosystem. - Change the dynamics of relationships that define the structure or function of the site (e.g. relationships between soil and water, or animals and plants). - Interfere with anticipated natural changes to the site. - Reduce the extent of key habitats or the population of key species. - Reduce the diversity of the site.